THIS DATE IN HISTORY: March 21

 1985: Washington Capitals forward Bobby Carpenter becomes the first U.S.-born player in NHL history to score 50 goals in a season.
 He reaches the milestone in a 3-2 loss to the Canadiens at the Forum.

-1993: Mario Lemieux and Kevin Stevens each score for the Pittsburgh Penguins in a 6-4 victory against the Edmonton Oilers in a neutral-site game at Cleveland.
+1993: Mario Lemieux and Kevin Stevens each score in the first period for the Pittsburgh Penguins during a 6-4 victory against the Edmonton Oilers in a neutral-site game at Cleveland.
 It's the 50th goal for each; they become the first teammates in NHL history to reach 50 goals in the same game.